etheralpha/project-sunshine/README.md

 ### Introduction & Purpose

 Project Sunshine is an Ethereum community initiative to improve decentralization across the entire Ethereum ecosystem by aggregating and displaying decentralization data in an easy-to-interpret manner.
 The categories for decentralization aren't static, ideally, they'll begin simple and expand to cover many potential centralization metrics.
-Project sunshine doens't seek to generate primary data feeds, but rather to curate and encourage the development of feeds that are useful in promoting decentralization.
+Project sunshine doesn't seek to generate primary data feeds, but rather to curate and encourage the development of feeds that are useful in promoting decentralization.
 We highly value community input and seek to become a visual manifestation of the community's beliefs regarding decentralization.

 Thanks to community efforts, many are now aware that client diversity is a key security factor of any decentralized blockchain.
 However, it's not the only risk vector.